 Use this method when you want to review how your A/B test variants impact visitor flow.

-Accessing Path Analysis from an Experiment Analytics gives you full control over the First Step, allowing you to choose where the journey begins and customize up to three additional steps.
+Accessing Journey Analysis from an Experiment Analytics gives you full control over the First Step, allowing you to choose where the journey begins and customize up to three additional steps.

 Step 1: From your Shopify admin, go to GemX: CRO & A/B Testing > Experiments.

 Step 2: Click on your target live campaign to access the Experiment Analytics dashboard.
-Then, scroll down to locate the Path Analysis interactive chart.
+Then, scroll down to locate the Journey Analysis interactive chart.

 Step 3: Customize the funnel steps to track how your customers move through your store.